Privacy choices

 Source assumptions

-Hue Codex normalizes ordinary tool input to sRGB HEX.
-For a HEX source, the gamut checker reports sRGB as in gamut, wider RGB display spaces as containing the color, and the browser fallback as the same HEX value.
+Hue Codex resolves HEX, fixed named colors, RGB, HSL, and HWB as sRGB sources.
+For those inputs, the gamut checker reports sRGB as in gamut, wider RGB display spaces as containing the color, and the browser fallback as the same resolved color.

 This is intentionally conservative: the site can know the numeric color you entered, but it cannot know the display profile, printer profile, substrate, ink set, viewing booth, or brand production tolerances.